 How to apply

-Applications opened on 24 February 2021 and closed on 1 April 2021 (or earlier where funding was exhausted).
+Applications for this program closed on 1 April 2021 (or earlier where funding was exhausted).

 Enquiries about the program can be directed to AusIndustry’s contact centre on 13 28 46 or through their online enquiry form at business.gov.au.